Libya (GNA)–Turkey maritime deal: 2025 shift in Haftar–Turkey relations and subsequent events

-At the end of August, news outlets reported that, according to sources in Turkey and Libya, Libya's eastern parliament was preparing to vote in favor of the maritime deal in the coming weeks.
-If approved, the deal would bolster Turkey's efforts to challenge what it describes as a Greek-imposed blockade enforced by the Greek islands.
-It would also provide Ankara with political justification to conduct gas exploration and drilling in a disputed maritime zone, while supporting a sustained Turkish naval presence in the central Mediterranean.
-In return, Eastern Libya stands to gain both investment and increased political influence.
+By late August, sources reported that Libya's eastern parliament was preparing to vote on the maritime deal.
+If approved, the deal would reinforce Turkey's challenge to what it calls a Greek-imposed blockade enforced by the Greek islands.
+It would also provide legal and political justification for expanded Turkish gas exploration in disputed waters and support a sustained naval presence in the central Mediterranean.
+For eastern Libya, the agreement could offer investment opportunities and increased political leverage.